coglinev3/ansible-development/docs/vagrantfile.md

     vagrant_config:
       env: 'production'
       staging:
+        dynamic_inventory: true
         hostmanager_manage_host: true
         hostmanager_include_offline: true
+        provider: libvirt
         vbguest_auto_update: true
+      production:
         dynamic_inventory: true
-      production:
         hostmanager_manage_host: false
         hostmanager_include_offline: true
+        provider: virtualbox
         vbguest_auto_update: false
-        dynamic_inventory: true
     ```

 With `config.yml` you can define different environments with different values for:

-- **hostmanager_manage_host**: Update the `hosts` file on the hosts's machine.
-- **hostmanager_include_offline**: If the attribute is set to `true`, boxes that are up or have a private ip configured will be added to the hosts file.
-- **vbguest_auto_update**: Set vbguest_auto_update to `false`, if you do NOT want to check the correct version of VirtualBox Guest Additions on the guest system when booting the machine
 - **dynamic_inventory**: If `dynamic_inventory` is set to *true* the file `provisioning/vagrant.ini` will be uses as the Ansible inventory file.
 It will be dynamicly build, which is recommended.
 This way, you can add or remove new hosts in [boxes.yml](#define-vagrant-boxes) without having to worry about customizing the Ansible inventory file too.
 If `dynamic_inventory` is set to *false* `provisioning/inventory.ini` will be used as inventory file.
 You have to change this file manualy every time you add or remove new hosts (Ansible Clients).
+- **hostmanager_manage_host**: Update the `hosts` file on the hosts's machine.
+- **hostmanager_include_offline**: If the attribute is set to `true`, boxes that are up or have a private ip configured will be added to the hosts file.
+- **provider**: Define the Vagrant provider.
+Valid values are `virtualbox` or `libvirt`.
+- **vbguest_auto_update**: Set vbguest_auto_update to `false`, if you do NOT want to check the correct version of VirtualBox Guest Additions on the guest system when booting the machine

 !!! attention "Update the hosts file on the hosts's machine."